chronushealth/Water-Resources-problem/README.md

 * Share the link by email once completed.

 ## Disclaimer
 *We have not been contracted by the Federal government for any work nor are we a water consulting company advising any government entity on any strategy.
-This is a hyothetical scenario for screen job applicants applying to Chronus Health*
+This is a hyothetical scenario for screening job applicants applying to Chronus Health*